jsonking/cake-manager/README.md

 # User Interface

-The code for the user interface is located in the `ui` folder.
+The code for the user interface is located in the `cake-manager-ui` folder.
 This is developed using the [React Framework](https://reactjs.org/).

 Start the user interface for development (requires nodejs).
 Your browser will open at http://localhost:3000
 ```
 cd cake-manager-ui
+npm install
 npm start
 ```